klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 - how to make your own custom pipe function with ``ng pipe <pipe_name>``.
 - about binding the input of a user to a variable using  ```[(ngModel)]```

+Next will show you how to create your own pet by using forms.